 It is important to note the value of these sites for all these species of conservation concern.
-With the possible exception of Lapwing, it seems likely that all of these species were breeding on the sites where they were recorded, although this was not confirmed for Snipe, displaying birds were present at Ballydangan South and Knock.
+It seems likely that all of these species were breeding on the sites where they were recorded, with a pair of Lapwing recorded in 2017 when a Snipe nest was also found (confirming suspected breeding for this species in 2015 and 2016 when displaying birds were present at Ballydangan South and Knock.
 Two Meadow Pipit nests were also recorded at Ballydangan South in 2016.